-At November 30, 2023, 240,000,000 shares of \$0.01 par value Common Stock were authorized.
+At November 30, 2024, 240,000,000 shares of \$0.01 par value Common Stock were authorized.

-The Fund has an effective "shelf" registration statement that allows it to issue shares of Common Stock periodically pursuant to Rule 415 under the Securities Act of 1933 (the "Shelf Registration Statement").
-The Shelf Registration Statement permits the Fund to offer and sell Common Stock having an aggregate offering value of up to \$200,000,000.
+During the year ended November 30, 2024, the Fund had an effective "shelf" registration statement that allowed it to issue shares of Common Stock periodically pursuant to Rule 415 under the Securities Act of 1933 (the "Shelf Registration Statement").
+The Shelf Registration Statement permitted the Fund to offer and sell Common Stock having an aggregate offering value of up to \$200,000,000.
 Under the 1940 Act, the Fund generally may not sell Common Stock at a price below the current net asset value of such Common Stock, net of any distributing commission or discount.
 Accordingly, the Fund may be unable to issue Common Stock from time to time, particularly when the shares of Common Stock are trading at a discount to their net asset value.
-The Fund is not required to issue Common Stock pursuant to the Shelf Registration Statement and may choose not to do so.
+The Fund is not required to issue Common Stock pursuant to a Shelf Registration Statement and may choose not to do so.

-The Fund has entered into an at-the-market sales agreement (the "Sales Agreement") with Virtu Americas LLC ("Virtu") under which Virtu acts as the Fund's agent or principal for the offer and sale of the Common Stock.
-Virtu is entitled to compensation at a commission rate of up to 1.0% of the gross sales price per share sold under the Sales Agreement.
+The Fund entered into an at-the-market sales agreement (the "Sales Agreement") with Virtu Americas LLC ("Virtu") under which Virtu acted as the Fund's agent or principal for the offer and sale of the Common Stock.
+Virtu was entitled to compensation at a commission rate of up to 1.0% of the gross sales price per share sold under the Sales Agreement.

-The aggregate dollar amount of Common Stock available under the Shelf Registration Statement as of November 30, 2023 was \$164,287,124.
+The Shelf Registration Statement expired on April 18, 2024.
+The aggregate dollar amount of Common Stock remaining under the Shelf Registration Statement upon expiration was \$164,287,124.